 ![]() |

-looking up, there are
+Looking up, there were

-people walking on the bridge |
+people walking on the bridge. |

 |